-Question Answer Marks 3 Would you prefer to live in the centre of a busy city or in a quiet neighbourhood?
+Question Answer Marks 3 Do you think elderly people are important in the family and modern society?
 Give reasons and examples to support your view.

-Question Answer Marks 4 What are the arguments for and against space travel to other planets?
+Question Answer Marks 4 What are the arguments for and against students working at a part-time job while they are still at school?
 Give reasons and examples to support your view.

-Question Answer Marks 5 Write a story which includes the words: 'When they did not agree with her solution, she felt angry'.
+Question Answer Marks 5 Write a story which includes the words: 'When they entered the room we were impressed by what they were wearing.'